UK REACH Article 54: recommendations to registrants

 Minimising new tests on vertebrate animals

-Registrants are reminded that, in accordance with Article 25 and Annex 6 to UK REACH, testing on vertebrate animals for the purposes of the Regulation shall be undertaken only as a last resort.
+Registrants are reminded that, in accordance with Article 25 and Annex 6 to UK REACH, testing on vertebrate animals for the purposes of the regulation shall be undertaken only as a last resort.
 As such, registrants should consider alternative methods where applicable.
 They must also take measures to prevent duplication of vertebrate tests that have been conducted in other jurisdictions or for other regulatory purposes.

 In line with Article 12 of UK REACH, registrants should include all relevant toxicological and ecotoxicological information that is available to them.
-This could include non-standard data and/or adaptations to the standard testing regime in accordance with Annex 11 to UK REACH to inform on (eco)toxicity endpoints.
+This could include non-standard data and/or adaptations to the standard testing regime in accordance with Annex 11 to UK REACH to inform on toxicity endpoints.

 The Q(SAR) Assessment Framework is now available

 (Quantitative) structure-activity relationship or (Q)SAR models are computer-based tools designed to predict properties of a substance based on its chemical structure.
-The OECD (Q)SAR Assessment Framework (oecd.org) should be consulted by registrants seeking to use these models to help meet information requirements in registrations.
+The OECD (Q)SAR Assessment Framework should be consulted by registrants seeking to use these models to help meet information requirements in registrations.

-It is important that the correct documentation is submitted in support of a (Q)SAR.
+It’s important that the correct documentation is submitted in support of a (Q)SAR.
 The OECD-recommended documentation comprises:

 • (Q)SAR model reporting format (QMRF) to document the model (usually available from the model developer)